gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/10341) in GitLab Runner 14.0.

 GitLab Runner uses `kube attach` instead of `kube exec` by default.
-This should avoid problems such as This leads to problems like [Job marked as success midway](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/4119) in environments with unstable network.
+This should avoid problems such as [Job marked as success midway](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/4119) in environments with unstable network.

 If you are experiencing problems since updating to GitLab Runner 14.0, toggle the feature flag [`FF_USE_LEGACY_KUBERNETES_EXECUTION_STRATEGY`](../configuration/feature-flags.md#available-feature-flags)